gogs/docs/en-US/intro/roadmap.md

 Things are subject to change when unexpected things happen, but it's rare.

-Also, we're planning to release `v1.0.0` between Jan and Feb 2015.

 ## v0.6

 In this release, we will focus on repository management.